What to know about the two waves of deadly explosions that hit Lebanon and Syria

 This signals involvement of a state actor, said Sean Moorhouse, a former British Army officer and explosive ordinance disposal expert.
 He added that Israel's foreign intelligence agency, the Mossad, was the most obvious suspect to have the resources to carry out such an attack.
 Israel has a long history of carrying out similar operations in the past.

 The specifics of Wednesday's explosions are still uncertain.
-But reports of even more electronic devices exploding may suggest even greater infiltration of boobytrap-like interferance in Lebanon’s supply chain.
+But reports of more electronic devices exploding may suggest even greater infiltration of boobytrap-like interference in Lebanon’s supply chain.
 It also deepens concerns around the lack of certainty of who may be holding rigged devices.

 It would take a long time to plan an attack of this scale.
 The exact specifics are still unknown, but experts who spoke with the AP about Tuesday's explosions shared estimates ranging anywhere between several months to two years.